blaenk/site/content/notes/scala.md

 val braces = curriedSum(1) { 2 }
 ```

-Parameters can be passed "by-name" so that parameters can be passed to a function and not evaluated until explicitly done so within the function.
-The syntax is simply to prepend the parameter with `=>`, I take this to mean that it's wrapping the parameter in a parameter-less lambda like `()` so that the expression passed as the parameter isn't evaluated until explicitly done so within the function:
+Parameters can be passed "by-name" so that they can be passed to a function and not evaluated until explicitly used within the function.
+The syntax is simply to prepend the parameter type with `=>` [^rust_lambda_parameter].

+[^rust_lambda_parameter]: The mnemonic I use is that it reminds me of the pattern in Rust to accomplish something similar by passing a closure to be called to evaluate the actual parameter to use.

 ``` scala
 def byNameAssert(predicate: => Boolean) =